Tooth Implants What is the difference between success and Failure?

 • Poor-quality teeth may experience overly strong forces during osseointegration (when healing the implant is under function and mobile, so bone cannot attach to it), inadequate postoperative medication administration or other instructions, as well as implant rejection due to an allergic reaction to titanium alloy.

-See also Are Tooth Implants Safe?
+See also Are tooth Implants suitable for you?

 Poor oral hygiene is often to blame for late-onset dental failure.
 Unhygienic habits can lead to tooth loss in dental patients.
 Unfortunately, some people continue this bad habit even after receiving implant surgery – sometimes leading to overloading of the Tooth Implants uncommon.
 Certain patients are more vulnerable to bite forces and may require additional implants in order to distribute the pressure more harmoniously.
 Lateral forces can lead to implant failure if not placed axially – straight down and up like teeth do.
 When teeth, especially implants, are loaded lateral or tangentially they weaken the bone around them and may start to fail due to improper implant placement, insufficient bone volume or a poorly designed prosthetic tooth or device.
 Another potential cause may be an inadequately planned placement of the implant or improper prosthetic device design.
 Implants can fail for various reasons; some of which are preventable while others cannot.
 How can patients protect their chances of avoiding or reducing the chances of a failed implant?
 The most important way they can help themselves is by staying up to date on medications and instructions before and after the procedure, as well as taking advantage of this time to quit smoking.